David Beckham: 2010: Second return to Galaxy

 On 11 September 2010, after recovering from his Achilles tendon injury, Beckham returned to the game as a substitute in the 70th minute in the Galaxy's 3–1 win over Columbus Crew.
 On 4 October, Beckham scored a trademark free kick in a 2–1 win over Chivas USA to mark his first goal in 2010.
 On 24 October, Beckham scored his second goal of the season in the Galaxy's 2–1 win over FC Dallas which secured them their second successive Western Conference title and first MLS Supporters' Shield since 2002.

 2011: MLS Cup champion

-During January and February 2011, ahead of the 2011 MLS season, Beckham trained with Tottenham Hotspur.
-Rumours in the media claimed that the club were in talks with the Galaxy to sign the player on loan, but, according to Spurs manager Harry Redknapp, the move was blocked by Galaxy, who wanted a full final season from their number 23.
+In early 2011, ahead of the 2011 MLS season, Beckham trained with Tottenham Hotspur.
+Rumours in the media claimed that the club were in talks with the Galaxy to sign the player on loan, but, according to Spurs manager Harry Redknapp, the move was blocked by Galaxy, who wanted a full final season from him.
 As a result, he ended up only training with the club as he had done with Arsenal three years earlier.
 With Beckham playing in the centre of midfield, the Galaxy won the 2011 MLS cup.